top of page

 Electricians

-New outlet installations for Level 1 cord charging and Level 2 charging station installations are relatively easy and can likely be done by any electrician.
+New outlet installations for Level 1 cord charging and Level 2 charging station installations are relatively easy and can be done by any electrician.
 If you are considering a special EV rate from the utility or don't have a trusted electrician, talk with your utility company because they often have a list of electricians that are experienced in EV charging station installations.

 Public Charging